Where will Harry and Meghan go on honeymoon?

 Meno a Kwena

-This South African country has played an integral role in Harry and Meghan's relationship.
+This South African country has played an integral role in Harry and Meghan's relationship, so many think it's a definite favorite.

 The couple's romance heated up in the summer of 2016 after the "Suits" actress flew to Botswana to join the prince, who was working on conservation projects in the area.

-After falling for each other while camping out under the stars, they chose to return to the country for a three-week African safari a year later, staying at tented bush camp Meno a Kwena, and Harry even sourced the main stone in Markle's engagement ring from Botswana.
+After falling for each other while camping out under the stars, they chose to return to the country for a three-week African safari a year later, staying at tented bush camp Meno a Kwena, and Harry even sourced the main stone in Meghan's engagement ring from Botswana.

-Could the pair's obvious affection for the country see them return for their honeymoon?

-Well it's clearly a strong contender, especially as Harry has referred to Botswana as his "second home," and was announced as patron of Rhino Conservation Botswana last year.

 Likelihood rating: 7 / 10